 Strong faith is probably not going to be enough.

-Again I can only speak from my experiences here.
+Again, I can only speak from my experiences here.
 You can have incredible faith and still feel like a failure.
 You can feel like you are letting everyone else in Mass (including the priest) down by not managing to keep your kids quiet, or preventing them from grinding Cheerios into the carpet.
-You can feel like you should not been there when the guy in front of you turns around and not so politely asks you if you can keep the kids quiet.
-You can wonder why you even came to Mass when the older lady from the back of church reminds you that they do have a cry room.
+You can feel like you should not be there when the guy in front of you turns around and not so politely asks you if you can keep the kids quiet.
+You can wonder why you even came to Mass when the older lady from the back of the church reminds you that they do have a cry room.
 You might wonder what the point is as you sit in the cry room (full of toys) and can’t quite hear the readings over the tiny cracked speaker.
 Why even leave the house when it is a struggle to get the two year old’s shoes on and by the time you get to Mass you have already told the older kids, “No we will not be staying for doughnuts after Mass because you didn’t behave.”
 Strong faith may not be enough to get you through these times.
 You are going to need help.

-I would love to tell that you all priests are understanding and that all the old ladies in church will be like grandmothers and all other parents will understand.
+I would love to tell you that all priests are understanding and that all the old ladies in church will be like grandmothers and all other parents will understand.
 The truth is that none of these are true.
 The good news, I mean other than The Good News, is that there are good priests who understand, and there are grandmothers in church who will help, and there are parents in church who understand.
 The trick is finding them.
 The trick is finding a support group, and a good parish, and to spend time talking to your priest.

 Great Priests will understand that kids are the future of the Church, and will some times even make it a point to tell other people the same thing.
 I truly believe that most priests are great priests, but some times they forget.
 A gentle reminder is sometimes in order.
 This is true for all of us.
 Most important, (and this one is sometimes hard to remember when you are sitting on opposite ends of the pew feeling guilty for even being there) remember that you and your wife are a team, working toward the same goal.
-That spot in the center of the pew where you can sit close enough to hold hands.
+Heaven, and of course that spot in the center of the pew where you can sit close enough to hold hands.
 One of our old priests (a really great priest by the way) used to say that we did a great job juggling the kids during Mass.
 I was never sure if that was good or bad.
 And I always had images of kids being tossed in the air when he said it.

 So you might ask what works?

-Again these are things that have helped us.
+Again, these are things that have helped us.
 My wife and I are pretty darn independent, and we have discovered that we will do things that other people just won’t.
 So these might not work for you.
 Also we don’t have any family that live around us that can help, so we have learned to do things mostly on our own.

 - Obviously spliting the kids up will have some effect, but if you have more than three kids this is not always effective.